Glazing Bars

 Traditional Patent Glazing Bars

-The installation of glazing bars for conservation and heritage rooflights requires careful consideration as it is important any design is in keeping with the original fabric of the building.
-Various glass types can be installed into glazing bars which offer UV protection and solar shading, sometimes important considerations to avoid degradation of the interiors, furniture or exhibits within the precious buildings.
+The installation of roof glazing systems for conservation and heritage rooflights requires careful consideration as it is important any design is in keeping with the original fabric of the building.
+Various glass types can be installed into glazing systems which offer UV protection and solar shading, sometimes important considerations to avoid degradation of the interiors, furniture or exhibits within the precious buildings.

 Discover the benefits of our traditional glazing bars